Sony Pictures Studios

 Television and film studio complex, California, U.S.

-Sony Pictures Studios is an American television and film studio complex located in Culver City, California, at 10202 West Washington Boulevard and bounded by Culver Boulevard (south), Washington Boulevard (north), Overland Avenue (west) and Madison Avenue (east).
-Founded in 1912, the facility is currently owned by Sony Pictures and houses the division's film studios, such as Columbia Pictures, TriStar Pictures, and Screen Gems.
+Sony Pictures Studios is an American, Japanese-owned, television and film studio complex located in Culver City, California, at 10202 West Washington Boulevard and bounded by Culver Boulevard (south), Washington Boulevard (north), Overland Avenue (west) and Madison Avenue (east).
+Founded in 1912, the facility is currently owned by Sony Pictures Entertainment and houses the division's film studios, such as Columbia Pictures, TriStar Pictures, and Screen Gems.
 The complex was the original home of Metro-Goldwyn-Mayer from 1924 to 1986 and Lorimar-Telepictures from 1986 to 1988.

 In addition to films shot at the facility, several television shows have been broadcast live or taped there.
 The lot, which is open to the public for daily studio tours, currently houses a total of sixteen separate sound stages.

 The studio complex also houses Sony Pictures Television Kids' California-based operations, as well as the Culver City offices of sister Sony companies Crunchyroll, LLC, Sony Music and Sony Music Publishing.